Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2026-01-31-Third-Module-Post.md

 •	What are the names of all variables in the dataset?

-The names of the variables in the dataset are Sno, Date, State.UnionTerritory, ConfirmedIndianNationa, ConfirmedForeignNational, Cured, and Deaths.
+The names of the variables in the dataset are: Sno, Date, State.UnionTerritory, ConfirmedIndianNationa, ConfirmedForeignNational, Cured, and Deaths.

 •	How many variables are in numeric format?